 PEOs: The Value Prop

-Simply put, PEOs drive value to their clients by delivering economies of scale, sharing liability and providing industry-specific expertise.
-When you partner with a PEO they will streamline your operations, providing you with efficiencies, operational structure and accountability.
+PEOs drive value to their clients by delivering economies of scale, sharing liability, and providing industry-specific expertise.
+When you partner with a PEO, they will streamline your operations, providing efficiencies, operational structure, and accountability.

 PEOs work under a hybrid model that combines outsourcing and consultancy to provide SMBs with numerous HR services, including: